Skip to main content

 Generate research context with AI

-The AI Agent can build a Research Context Brief by asking focused questions about your project.
+The Research Assistant can build a Research Context Brief by asking focused questions about your project.
 The brief includes 11 sections: metadata, decision framing, product context, goals, questions, hypotheses, participants, method, analysis, outputs, glossary, and limitations.

 1

-Navigate to the AI Agent interface (available in the sidebar or at /space/agent).
+Navigate to the Research Assistant (sidebar link or /space/agent).
 You’ll see an empty state with suggestion buttons.

 2